intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 ## Breaking "ties" for ordering pcs

-Before we create our integer-based system for finding normal form, we need to understand one more issue with normal form.
+Before we create a full integer-based system for finding normal form, we need to understand one more issue.
 With many pitch class sets, it is possible that there are multiple arrangements that have the same interval between the outside pitches.
 Try putting the following trichord into normal form.

 (0,5,7)